lencx/ChatGPT/README.md

   - `Theme` - `Light`, `Dark` (Only macOS and Windows are supported).
   - `Always on Top`: Window is always on top of other windows.
   - `Titlebar`: Only supports macOS.
+  - `Inject Script`: User scripts that can modify web pages.
+  - `Control Center`: The control center of ChatGPT application, it will give unlimited imagination to the application.
+    - `Theme`, `Always on Top`, `Titlebar`
     - `User Agent` ([#17](https://github.com/lencx/ChatGPT/issues/17)): Customize `user agent` to prevent security detection interception.
 Default is empty string.
-  - `Inject Script`: User scripts that can modify web pages.
     - `Switch Origin` ([#14](https://github.com/lencx/ChatGPT/issues/14)): Modify website address, the default is `https://chat.openai.com`.
 Please ensure that the mirror address is consistent with the UI of the original URL, otherwise the export function will fail.
   - `Go to Config`: Open the configuration file directory (`path: ~/.chatgpt/*`).
   - `Clear Config`: Clear all chatgpt configuration files (`path: ~/.chatgpt/*`), dangerous operation, please backup data.
   - `Restart ChatGPT`: After editing the injection script file, you can restart the application through this menu item to make the script take effect.